NATIONAL MUSEUM OF THE AMERICAN INDIAN

 For younger children, read the picture book We are Grateful by Cherokee author Traci Sorell.
 Sorell wrote her story, which shows the full year of Cherokee gratitude, in Cherokee and English so that kids can see the Cherokee writing system.

-Attend an online program.
+Attend an online professional development program.

 A couple of years ago, PBS featured the museum’s professional development workshop around teaching Thanksgiving.
-You can see the short video How Teachers are Debunking Some of the Myths of Thanksgiving on the PBS Newshour website.
+You can see the short video How Teachers are Debunking Some of the Myths Of Thanksgiving on the PBS Newshour website.

 And for families, try this cooking show from Aicha Smith-Belghaba, a Haudenosaunee and Syrian chef from the Six Nations of the Grand River in Canada.